 Whether it's the news, TV or social media, we all suffer from some form of information addiction.
-Postman argues that entertainment's place in society has reached a point where our addiction to it undermines our independent thinking.
+Postman argues that entertainment's place in society has reached a point where our addiction to it is undermining our independence.
+It's spooky how relevant his observations are today, given that they were made in a pre-internet era.

 Orwell feared that what we hate will ruin us.
 Huxley feared that what we love will ruin us.
 This book is about the possibility that Huxley, not Orwell, was right.